Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 When it comes to divorce, honesty is the best policy you both spouses can follow as hiding important information could lead to court penalties and legal consequences.12

-Divorce mediation is all about cooperation, communication, and negotiation to resolve your disagreement in divorce.
-While highly conflicted marital relationships may involve intense emotional reactions, communication breakdowns and verbal abuse.
+Divorce mediation is all about cooperation and negotiation to resolve your disagreement in divorce.
+A highly conflicted marital relationship typically involves intense emotional reactions, communication breakdowns and verbal abuse, which is unlikely to work in mediation.

-So if we see divorce mediation and high conflict marital relationships they seem like the opposite ends.
+Divorce mediation and high conflict marital relationships seem like the opposite ends.
 According to Kathy J. Marshack, couples in a high conflict divorce are unlikely to engage themselves in business like manners or in a friendlier way, which can mediation misfit to your case.

 Unfortunately, you cannot force your partner to mediate.
 If your spouse shies away from divorce mediation, you need to consider something else to find out the solution because mediation is all about you two.

-If you and your spouse have any concern or confusion about mediation, book a free consultation with California’s Top mediator and Super Lawyer Dina Haddad to find out the best option for your case.
+If you and your spouse have any concern or confusion about mediation, book a FREE Divorce Mediation Consultation with California’s Top mediator and Super Lawyer Dina Haddad to find out the best option for your case.

-What It Is: In collaborative divorce the couple works together with their lawyers to work out the terms of their divorce.
+Collaborative divorce allows couples to work together with their lawyers to work out the terms of their divorce.
 The attorneys and other professionals use a team approach to assist the couple in this process.

 If a collaborative divorce doesn’t work out, the parties cannot use their attorneys to litigate, which can be very costly.
 For a collaborative divorce to work, spouses must be on good terms.